YD1RUH/amodemGUI/README.md

 - hamlib : [Installation guide](https://github.com/Hamlib/Hamlib)

 ## How To Use
-open terminal, then run `./amodemGUI`
+Open terminal, then run `./amodemGUI`